- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Tropes associated with JeJe:

-- Don't You Dare Pity Me!: In the real world, JeJe is deeply ill.
-He shows no mercy to enemies showing concern.
+- Don't You Dare Pity Me!: In the real world, Jesus is deeply ill.
+As JeJe, he shows no mercy to enemies showing concern.

 - Malevolent Masked Man: He wears a mask to make others think it's the mask that makes his voice so raspy.